microsoft/CopilotStudioSamples/BuildYourOwnCanvasSamples/3.location-processing/README.md

       1. Exposed headers: content-type,x-ms-blob-type,x-ms-client-request-id,x-ms-meta-name,x-ms-version
       1. Max age: 2000

-## Setup Azure Bot Services

-> We prefer to use [Bot Channel Registration](https://ms.portal.azure.com/#create/Microsoft.BotServiceConnectivityGalleryPackage) during development.
-This will help you diagnose problems locally without deploying to the server and speed up development.

-You can follow our instructions on how to [setup a new Bot Channel Registration](https://docs.microsoft.com/en-us/azure/bot-service/bot-service-quickstart-registration?view=azure-bot-service-3.0).

-1. Save the Microsoft App ID and password to `/bot/.env`
-   -  `MICROSOFT_APP_ID=12345678-1234-5678-abcd-12345678abcd`
-   -  `MICROSOFT_APP_PASSWORD=a1b2c3d4e5f6`

-> When you are building your production bot, never expose your Web Chat or Direct Line secret to the client.
-Instead, you should use the secret to generate a limited token and send it to the client.
-For information, please refer the documentation on [Direct Line token generation](https://docs.microsoft.com/en-us/azure/bot-service/rest-api/bot-framework-rest-direct-line-3-0-authentication?view=azure-bot-service-4.0#generate-token) and the [Enhanced Direct Line Authentication feature](https://blog.botframework.com/2018/09/25/enhanced-direct-line-authentication-features/).

-During development, you will run your bot locally.
-Azure Bot Services will send activities to your bot thru a public URL.
-You can use [ngrok](https://ngrok.com/) to expose your bot server on a public URL.

-1. Run `ngrok http -host-header=localhost:3978 3978`
-1. Update your Bot Channel Registration.
-You can use [Azure CLI](https://aka.ms/az-cli) or [Azure Portal](https://portal.azure.com)
-   -  Via Azure CLI
-      -  Run `az bot update --resource-group <your-bot-rg> --name <your-bot-name> --subscription <your-subscription-id> --endpoint "https://a1b2c3d4.ngrok.io/api/messages"`
-   -  Via Azure Portal
-      -  Browse to your Bot Channel Registration
-      -  Select "Settings"
-      -  In "Configuration" section, set "Messaging Endpoint" to `https://a1b2c3d4.ngrok.io/api/messages`

 ## Setup Power Virtual Agent And Direct Line
 1. Create your Power VA bot through the Dynamics Bot Designer portal: `https://va.ai.dynamics.com/#/`
 1. Click on Manage > Channels within the Sidebar
 1. Click on Demo Website and Copy the bot Url to your clipboard.

-1. Retreive the botid and bottenentid from the url, you will need to place these within `/bot/.env`
+1. Retreive the botid and bottenentid from the url, you will need to place these within `/web/.env`
       -  `BOT_ID=<your_bot_id>`
       -  `BOT_TENANT_ID=<your_bot_tenant_id>`

 ## Prepare and run the code

-1. Under each of `bot`, and `web` folder, run the following
+1. Under `web` folder, run the following
    1. `npm install`
    1. `npm start`
 1. Browse to http://localhost:5000/ to start the demo

 # Code

--  `/bot/` is the bot server
 -  `/web/` is the REST API for distributing Shared Access Signature tokens
    -  `GET /api/directline/token` will generate a new Direct Line token for the React app
    -  `GET /api/azurestorage/uploadsastoken` will generate a new Shared Access Signature token for the web app to upload a file